antlafarge/ALLoader/README.md

 # ALLoader

-ALLoader is a 3dsmax mesh exporter and loader for three.js (webgl) in a JSON custom format, which supports rigged / skinned and animated meshes.
+ALLoader is a 3dsMax mesh exporter and loader for three.js (webgl) in a JSON simple custom format, which supports rigged, skinned and animated meshes.

-## Live demos
+### Live demos

 http://ant.lafarge.free.fr/alloader/

-## Informations

-**How to export meshes and animations**
+### How to export meshes and animations
-- Open 3ds Max
+- Open 3ds Max and your scene
 - Select the meshes you want to export
-- Open the Utilities tab in the right lateral tool bar
+- Open the **Utilities** tab in the right lateral tool bar
-- Clic on Maxscript button
+- Clic on **MAXScript** button
-- Clic on Run script button
+- Clic on **Run Script** button
 - Go to the exporters folder of ALLoader
-- For exporting a mesh, run the ALM_exporter.ms script
-- For exporting an animation, run the ALA_exporter.ms script
+- Run the exporter.ms script
 - Follow the instructions

 _Note: For exporting an animation, select only one rigged mesh (that owns the skin modifier)_

-**Exported data**
+### Exported data
 - Mesh name
 - Vertices with indices
 - UVs with indices